Birthday Favors Parents Don't Hate: 12 Low-Clutter Ideas for Kids' Parties

 12. One Nicer Item Instead of Five Cheap Ones

 Here's a contrarian take: skip the goodie bag entirely and give one good item.
-A $6–$8 quality item — a small puzzle, a nice set of markers, a bath fizz — is more appreciated (and more used) than five $1 trinkets.
+A $6–$8 quality item — a small puzzle, a nice set of markers, a craft kit — is more appreciated and more used than five $1 trinkets.

 This approach is especially appreciated at smaller, more intentional parties and stands out from the typical favor bag.